ResPhantom/alpine-k8-cluster/Readme.md

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/flannel-io/flannel/master/Documentation/kube-flannel.yml
 ```
-You should now be able to use the custom join command in the other VM by generating the join command
+You should now be able to use the custom join command in the other kuernetes machine setup by generating the join command
 ```sh
 kubeadm token create --print-join-command
 ```